 Pool investments are also accounted for in accordance with the provisions of GASB Statement No. 72, Fair Value Measurement and Application.
 Securities, including U.S. Treasury and Agency securities, are carried at fair value/cost based on current market prices, on a monthly basis.
-Repurchase agreements are carried at fair value based on quoted market prices, except for repurchase agreements maturing within ninety days of June 30, 2022, which are carried at cost.
+Repurchase agreements are carried at fair value based on quoted market prices, except for repurchase agreements maturing within ninety days of June 30, 2024, which are carried at cost.
 Bond anticipation notes are carried at fair value/cost.
 Commercial paper is carried at amortized cost/cost.
 Investments in bankers' acceptances and nonparticipating guaranteed investment contracts are carried at cost.
-Participating guaranteed investment contracts are carried at fair value based on net realizable value.
-Mutual funds are carried at fair value based on the funds' share price.
+Participating guaranteed investment contracts are carried at fair value based on the funds' share price.
 Local Agency Obligations are carried at cost based on the value of each participating dollar.